May 17

 The Alchemist

 UPDATE: just noticed the random timing of this post coinciding with the Davos Forum.
 Clearly the DL’s answer to that question is the idea of cultivating compassion and empathy through these exercises.
 I would say in more practical terms of actionable things that can be implemented tomorrow- achieving mainstream awareness of microfinance sites like Kiva.org and incenting people with 1-to-1 tax breaks on all loans would be a huge step in the right direction.
 Entrepreneurship is the way forward for so many reasons and these micro-lending sites are proving to be hugely effective because there’s more dignity in a loan and when it’s paid back, those funds can be re-loaned.
-I just got an email an hour ago that the loan I made a year ago via Kiva has been paid in full and the funds are available to be loaned to another applicant.
+I just got an email an hour ago that a year ago via Kiva has been paid in full and the funds are available to be loaned to another applicant.
 This stuff does work.

 Sep 30